Whatton

 Archaeology

 The fabric of St John of Beverley is of two periods.
-Originally cruciform in plan, it has been reduced to its present form of chancel, nave and aisles in the nineteenth century.
+Originally cruciform in plan, it was reduced to its present form of chancel, nave and aisles in the nineteenth century.

 The oldest part of the church is the north aisle and the nave arcades of octagonal pillars and double chamfered arches dating from the fourteenth century.